Milan1515/html-css-sass/README.md

 ## html-css-sass

-Only pure html css and sass, without librares and with animations.
+Only pure HTML, CSS, and SASS, without libraries and with animations.

+## Purpose

+The main goal is to learn the basics of HTML, CSS and SASS.